Running in cold weather possesses a few unforeseen problems that may not be known to first-time runners, cyclists, or hikers.

 There are a couple of problems one can find when one goes running in cold weather for the first time;

-The second is that once you begin to run, your blood will start pumping and start to warm you up.
+The second is that your blood will start pumping once you run and start to warm you up.

-When you are sufficiently warmed up, your feet will start to perspire, making your socks damp.
+When you are sufficiently warmed up, your feet will start to sweat, making your socks damp.

-The temperature of the air outside will freeze your socks very quickly, making your feet cold again.
+The air temperature outside will freeze your socks very quickly, making your feet cold again.

-In areas that snow, it can be dangerous to run without the correct gear.
+It is running areas that snow without the correct gear.

-Your socks need to be very thick, and they need to cover as much of your calf as possible for optimal insulation.
+For optimal insulation, you can be dangerous socks need to be very thick and cover as much of your calf as possible.

-A dual layer sock is an excellent choice for extreme cold weather running, often aiding moisture removal.
+A dual-layer sock is excellent for extreme cold weather running, often aiding moisture removal.

 Important Fibers & Functions of Cold Weather Running Socks